 As soon as you start running your tests a lot, another challenge pops up: testers will spend 80% of their time sorting failed tests.
-Just imagine you have 100 tests, not much, and a fail rate of 5%.
-That means if you run your tests 10 times a day, the testers will have to sort 50 red tests a day.
-5 minutes each makes 4+ hours of work.
+Just imagine you have 100 tests (which is not a high number) and a fail rate of 5%.
+If you run your tests 10 times a day it means the testers will have to sort 50 red tests a day.
+With 5 minutes per test, this results in 4+ hours of work.

-Remember, it’s not you the one who needs testing reports.
+Remember, you're not the one who needs the testing reports.
 Do you have all the necessary information in error messages and stack traces?
 Well, most of your colleagues don’t.
-So, try to find a way to make the testing results actionable for the rest of the team.
+So try to find a way to make the testing results actionable for the rest of the team.

-Export automated test run results to a TMS manual testers use in your team.
-Sometimes it’s useful to reassure a test with manual expertise or double-check a run result.
+Export automated test run results to the TMS that manual testers in your team are using.
+Sometimes it’s useful to confirm a test with manual expertise or double-check a run result.
 In this case, good reporting will give you more freedom.

-Export bugs and defects to developers’ issue-tracker.
+Export bugs and defects to the developer’s issue tracker.
 We need our fellow developers to see and accept the testing results provided.
-Don’t expect any enthusiasm from the receiving side — they are overwhelmed with complex tooling, so provide insights in a tool they already use, be it JIRA, GitHub Issues, or anything else.
+Don’t expect any enthusiasm from the receiving side — they are overwhelmed with complex tooling, so provide insights into a tool they’re already using, be it JIRA, GitHub Issues, or something else.

-Be ready to create custom dashboards and reports fast.
-Managers usually don’t drill down in to technical details, but they may need some specific metrics slice.
+Be ready to create custom dashboards and reports quickly.
+Managers usually don’t drill down into technical details, but they may need some specific metrics slice.
 Fast.
 When a manager asks a question they expect the answer to be already on the table.
 This becomes possible when your tests are all tagged and marked, so you just need to build a view or a filter to show the dashboard.